Work/Life Balance When Working From Home

 While it might feel like work is everywhere and everywhere is work, that's just not the case.
-Acknowledging your needs, enforcing your boundaries, and remembering that you're only human is the start of creating a healthy relationship with work, even when it's situated so close to everyday life.
+Acknowledging your needs, enforcing your boundaries, and remembering you're only human is the start of creating a healthy relationship with work, even when it's so close to everyday life.

-Ergonomics are Essential
+Ergonomics Are Essential

-Take A Seat
+Take a Seat

 The right combination of adjustments can make your workday experience feel like a dream.
 Mix and match the right tilt (synchro, knee, or center), lumbar support, arm movements, and seat depth that works for you.

-Coordinating hutches both big and small are there for your right-at-hand needs.
+Coordinating hutches, both big and small, are there for your right-at-hand needs.
 These can occupy valuable vertical real estate to further enhance small space work areas.

-Set (and stick to!)
-Boundaries
+Set (and Stick to) Boundaries

-⇒ Select what applications you'd like to install on personal devices and set notifications to correlate with your available hours.
+Select what applications you'd like to install on personal devices and set notifications to correlate with your available hours.

-Build Out a Routine
+Build a Routine

 Find the right way to start your day on a positive note.
 Brew a great cup of coffee, tidy up your desk, or do a quick sweep of your mailbox while listening to your favorite podcast.

-⇒ Take a Break
+Take a Break

-Real, scheduled breaks can feel like a luxury when you're working from home.
+Real, scheduled breaks can feel like a luxury when working from home.
 Build in time for lunch, a quick walk, or any necessary appointments that might conflict with the workday.
-Even a small 15-minute meditation session can make its way into the daily routine as a way to clear your mind and get ready for the next task.
+Even a 15-minute meditation session can make its way into the daily routine as a way to clear your mind and get ready for the next task.

-⇒ Add a Little Personal Time
+Add a Little Personal Time

-⇒ Make a Perfect Playlist
+Make a Perfect Playlist

-⇒ Wrap Up and Wind Down
+Wrap Up and Wind Down

 Ease your way out of the workday mindset with a relaxing task that will leave you in tip-top shape for the next day.
-Take the last fifteen minutes to leave your workspace organized, sterilized, and clean so that your early morning self can start the day off right.
+Take the last 15 minutes to leave your workspace organized, sterilized, and clean so that your early morning self can start the day off right.

 Need a Helping Hand?

-Talk to Your Manager about your needs, including how your personal needs intersect with and affect your work.
-The pandemic presented an all new set of challenges that impacted every employee differently.
-Accommodations can be made to ensure that employees' professional success and mental health are all accounted for but sometimes this takes input from one's supervisor or even human resources.
+The pandemic presented a new set of challenges that impacted every employee differently.
+Discuss your needs with your manager, including how your personal needs intersect with and affect your work.
+Accommodations can be made to ensure that employees' professional success and mental health are all accounted for, but sometimes this takes input from one's supervisor or human resources.